Ottobock—Mobility for People

 The Ottobock group of companies consists of Otto Bock HealthCare (medical technology), Otto Bock Kunststoff (plastics) and Technogel (chemistry), and Sycor (information and communication technology).
 “These three pillars will support our success in key global growth markets”, explains Professor Hans Georg Näder, chairman and CEO.
 A third-generation family member, he took over the position from his father Dr. Max Näder in 1990, the son-in-law of the company's founder Otto Bock.

-The medical technology company Otto Bock HealthCare has seen stable growth for years: in 2012, sales rose by 10.5 per cent to EUR 664,7 million, adjusted for currency exchange effects, and the number of employees increased to over 5,000 worldwide.
+The medical technology company Otto Bock HealthCare has seen stable growth for years: in 2013, sales rose by 12.2% to EUR 724.1 million, adjusted for currency exchange effects, and the number of employees increased to over 6,000 worldwide.
 The global activities of the company are coordinated from the head office in Duderstadt.
-A network of distribution and service companies in 49 countries places the company near its customers thanks to a global presence.
+A network of distribution and service companies in 50 countries places the company near its customers thanks to a global presence.